kassambara/rstatix/cran-comments.md

 ## Update

-This is an updated version 0.2.0 (see NEWS.md)
+This is an updated version 0.3.0 (see NEWS.md)

-## Resubmission

-In this version, we fixed an invalid URL in the README.md file.